mui/tech-challenge-react/README.md

 2. Type <kbd>1</kbd> in the textbox.
 Once the options are loaded, the component displays options filtered by input value.
 The callback `onHighlightChange` log correct value `option 1 1`.
 3. Type <kbd>2</kbd> in the textbox.
 The component displays options filtered by input value.
 The callback `onHighlightChange` log wrong value `option 1 1` instead of `option 2 12`.

+---

 ### Objective

-The goal of this second phase is to solve the pain point of this developer based on the information provided.
+The goal of this second phase is to improve the component, and hopefully solve most of the pain point of this developer.

 - [ ] Commit your changes
 - [ ] Explain the tradeoff taken, compared to the alternatives